drmortalwombat/oscar64/README.md

 #### Reading image data "hiresread.c"

 Reads a hires image from disk into a buffer at 0xe000..0xff40 and displays it.
 The read can be performed without a secondary buffer, because writes to the ROM end up in the RAM underneath.

+#### Fasload image data "hiresfload.c"

+Use the oscar flossiec fast loader to load a compressed multicolor image to 0xe000..0xff40 and 0xcc00..0xcfff.

 ### Remapping memory "memmap"